A guide to implement the Shipping API

 generic-pickup- Delivery to a pickup point when location is unknown.

-generic-shipping- Shipping option when the carrier decides shipping method.
+generic-shipping- Shipping option when the carrier decides on the shipping method.

 office-delivery- Delivery to an office address.
-For eg. to an office reception.
+For example, to an office reception.

 boat-delivery- Delivery by boat.

-The type controls which name we show in the shipping option.
+type attribute controls which name KSA will show in the shipping option.
 For example,

 delivery-address is shown in English as “To door delivery”.